 Diagnosis is tentatively based on the signs and the presence of “black patch” on the forages.
 Analysis of the forages can detect slaframine.
 There is no specific antidote for slaframine toxicosis, although atropine may control some of the salivary and gastrointestinal signs.
 The contaminated hay must be removed from the diet.
 Preventing infection of clovers is difficult, although some varieties of clover may be relatively resistant to black patch disease.
 Using less red clover for forages or diluting the clover with other feeds is helpful.

 The trichothecene mycotoxins are a group of closely related toxins of several families of fungi including species of Fusarium, Trichothecium, Myrothecium, Cephalosporium, Stachybotrys, Trichodesma, Cylindrocarpon, and Verticimonosporium.
-The term fusariotoxicosis is often used with trichothecene-related diseases, as well as bean hull poisoning of horses.

 Animals typically refuse to eat the contaminated feedstuff, which limits intake of the toxin and development of other signs.
 If no other food is offered, animals may eat reluctantly.
 In some instances, excessive drooling and vomiting may occur.
 Irritation of the skin and mucous membranes, ulceration of the esophagus, and inflammation of the stomach and intestines are other typical signs.
 Blood vessels can rupture, and other serious blood disorders can develop.
 Weakness, seizures, and paralysis are seen in almost all species.
 Eventually, very low blood pressure may lead to death.
 Because trichothecenes suppress the immune system, secondary bacterial, viral, or parasitic infections may mask the primary illness.